arangodb/docs/3.4/deployment-kubernetes-drain.md

 {"server":"DBServer0006"}
 ```

-The value of the `"server"` attribute should be the name of the DBserver
+The value of the `"server"` attribute should be the name of the DB-Server
 which is the one in the pod which resides on the node that shall be
 drained next.
 This uses the UI short name (`ShortName` in the
 `/_admin/cluster/health` API), alternatively one can use the